platformsh/platformsh-docs/src/configuration/app/upgrading.md

 # Upgrading

+## Changes in version 2016.6 (2016-11-18)

+* Application containers now include the latest LTS version of Node.js, 6.9.1.
+The previously included version was 4.6.1.
+* Composer is now called with `--no-dev`, to reduce the likelihood of including insecure software in your production applications.
+If you need to return to the previous behaviour, you can set the [build flavor](https://docs.platform.sh/configuration/app-containers.html#build) to `none` and call composer from within your [build hook](https://docs.platform.sh/configuration/app-containers.html#hooks).

 ## Changes in version 2016.5

 As of October 2016, the default behaviour of the `expires` key, which controls